rawnc/waiterrestaurantbot/README.md

 # waiterrestaurantbot
-A bot in place of a waiter in a restaurant www.github.com/rawnc/waiterrestaurantbot
+A bot in place of a waiter in a restaurant (in format json, aoraji waiterbot.json) www.github.com/rawnc/waiterrestaurantbot